PC-Admin/blog/michael5collins.com/content/post/youtube-dl-removed-from-github-after-dcma-notice/index.md

 | My thanks go to everybody who has contributed so far to youtube-dl, but especially to the current maintainer Sergey.
 I hope somebody takes up the flag, source code, and distribution of youtube-dl, but I understand if Sergey doesn't want to deal with all of this trouble.
 Due to other personal & open-source commitments as well as the ongoing legal affairs, I'm sad it can't be me.
 I wish the project all the best.

 | Copyright law is always a balance between creators and society.
-When it comes to being able to watch videos no matter the device or Internet connection, and doing so for non-commercial purposes, the balance we should strive for seems clear to me; it should allow youtube-dl.
+When it comes to being able to watch videos no matter the device or Internet connection, and doing so for non-commercial purposes, the balance we should strive for seems clear to me; it should allow youtube-dl.</i>

 ---